 There are just a few more days till Christmas.
 These texts remind us that God is renewing us with affirming love.
 Have you ever thought that God is glad because of you and me?
 This fills me with Advent hope.
 The first two texts are about living our life in union with God and about our being restored in God’s life and love.
 “God sings joyfully because of you” (Zephaniah 3: 18).
 Can we imagine that God is singing joyfully because of us?
 Like Jerusalem, we too have fallen short of our best self at times.
 Our God yearns to be one with us.
 God is the Great Restorer.
-In these final days of Advent let us take time to be mindful and if we can’t be joyful, be grateful for God’s blessings as we prepare for Christmas.
-Let us pray for all those persons and families affected by the recent natural disasters in the United States and around the world.
+In these final days of Advent let us take some time to be mindful and joyful as we prepare for Christmas.
+Take a moment to find someone in need of help and like Mary then go in haste.
 (Adapted from Sr. Macrina Wiederkehr, O.S.B., Living Faith, October, November, December 2019, Saturday, December 21, 2019)

 Carl Middleton is a theologian/ethicist and a member of the Passionist Family.